quarrying/quarrying-paper-notes/references/object_analysis_human/Human Detection.md

 ## CityPersons
 ---
-CityPersons, a new set of person annotations on top of the Cityscapes dataset.
+> CityPersons, a new set of person annotations on top of the Cityscapes dataset.
 There are 6.5 pedestrians per image and the image resolution is of 2048x1024 pixels.

+> the bounding boxes annotated are generated via drawing a line from top of the head and the middle of feet with a fixed aspect ratio (0.41).

 **References**:
 - [2017 CVPR] CityPersons_ A Diverse Dataset for Pedestrian Detection